 Every March, students from Northampton and Lehigh Counties gather in Lehigh University’s Rauch Fieldhouse to present their research as part of the Lehigh Valley Science & Engineering Research Fair (LVSF).

-Sponsored by Lehigh University, LVSF offers students in sixth through 12th grade the opportunity to conduct and present original scientific research while competing with their peers by grade and category.
+Founded in 1991 through the generous support of Bob Haines ‘79, the Lehigh Valley Science & Engineering Research Fair is hosted annually and sponsored by Lehigh University and the continuing annual support of Haines.
+The fair offers students in grades 6 through 12 the chance to conduct and present original scientific research while competing with their peers by grade and category.

 "LVSF provides a unique opportunity for students with a passion for science and engineering to explore their interests through research," said Jill Forrest, Lehigh University’s director of academic outreach and LVSF director.
 "After 12 years of supporting LVSF, I continue to be amazed by the depth, creativity and quality of projects these young scientists bring to the competition each year."